Shin Arahan: Legacy

 The Theravada Buddhism of Shin Arahan might not be as pure as the Burmese cultural memory recalls but his legacy looms large in Burmese history nonetheless.
 His conversion of Anawrahta is seen as a key turning point.
 The powerful king's embrace of Theravada Buddhism greatly helped stabilize the Buddhist school, which had been retreat elsewhere in South and Southeast Asia until then.
 In 1071, Ceylon, the birthplace of Theravada Buddhism, had to ask Pagan, which became Theravada only some 15 years earlier, for the religious texts because their war with the Hindu Cholas had wiped out the entire clergy base.
 In Southeast Asia, only Pagan was Theravadin.
 The other mainland power, Khmer Empire, was Hindu.
 The patronage of Pagan Empire provided the Buddhist school with a safe shelter, and made its spread to Siam, Laos and Cambodia in the 13th and 14th centuries possible.

+Ordinations

+Shin Arahan Thera ordained new monasteries, which were a part of the life of the religion, in Bagan and the kingdom of King Anawrahta, in accordance with the teachings of the scriptures.
+Among these monasteries (according to the Vinaya Linkara Commentary), the one that should be considered as a model is the one near the Kusinarun Pagoda southeast of Myen Ka Pa village.
+The number of monasteries ordained by Shin Arahan Thera is (according to records) (27).
+These monasteries are (6) in the east of Bagan, (4) in the south, and (4) in the north.
+There are (9) monasteries in Meiktila and (4) in Mandalay.